Strunzdesign/hdlcd/README.md

 # hdlc-tools
-A deamon that implements the HDLC protocol to easily talk to devices connected via serial communications
+The hdlc-tools implement the HDLC protocol to easily talk to devices connected via serial communications

 This package offers the system deamon "hdlcd" that implements the "high-Level data link" protocol.
 The purpose of this deamon is to easily use serial devices that make use of the HDLC protocol for communication.